adamk-codes/Stories-Analysis-EECE-490/README.md

 # Classification Idea:

-# Product Optimizer – Stores Coffee Chain
+# Product Optimizer – Stories Coffee Chain

-This project helps a Lebanese coffee shop chain (“Stores”) make data-driven decisions about promotions, pricing, and menu optimization.
+This project helps the coffee shop chain (“Stories”) make data-driven decisions about promotions, pricing, and menu optimization.

 We built a simple, explainable framework based on two normalized indices: